History of the League of Women Voters

-In 2010, the LWV celebrates the founding of the League of Women Voters, the League of Women Voters of Oregon, and the ratification of the 19th Amendment.
+In 2010, the LWV celebrated the founding of the League of Women Voters, the League of Women Voters of Oregon, and the ratification of the 19th Amendment.

-The League of Women Voters celebrates its 90th anniversary in 2010.
+The League of Women Voters celebrated its 90th anniversary in 2010.
 The League of Women Voters of Portland commemorated this momentous event in several ways:

 - The City of Portland recognized the anniversary by proclaiming February 13, 2010, LWV Making Democracy Work Day (PDF, 535 KB).

 - The Portland 90th LWV Anniversary Celebration took place at a brunch buffet on Saturday, February 13.
 Jane Cease, former Portland LWV President and Oregon State Senator, and Norman Turrill, current LWVUS Board Member, were our keynote speakers.
 Read more about the event.
 Thank you to all who helped make it such a rousing success!

 In February 1920, after a 72-year struggle, passage of the 19th Amendment appeared to be imminent, and members of the National American Woman Suffrage Association met in Chicago to form the National League of Women Voters.
 From the start, the nonpartisan organization had a dual purpose: "To foster education in citizenship and to support improved legislation."
 Today these two purposes of education and advocacy are still central to the LWV mission to "encourage informed and active participation in government."